bartvanhoey/AbpApiConsumedByXamarin/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms.md

 ## Introduction

 This article is about how you can **connect a Xamarin.Forms application to an ABP Framework application and consume its API**.
-In this article I have created a ABP Framework application with a separate IdentityServer project and a Blazor UI and added the Books BookStore functionality from the ABP Framework tutorial.
+For this article I created an ABP Framework application with a separate IdentityServer project and a Blazor UI and added the Books BookStore functionality from the ABP Framework tutorial.

-A special thanks goes to **Anton Wieslander** from the **YouTube channel Raw Coding**, where he explains in [Episode.21.2 Xamarin]([https](https://www.youtube.com/watch?v=McTTgj7NEf0&list=PLOeFnOV9YBa7dnrjpOG6lMpcyd7Wn7E8V&index=25&ab_channel=RawCoding))  how to configure **a Xamarin.Forms app to connect to IdentityServer4**.
+A special thanks goes to **Anton Wieslander** from the [Raw Coding](https://www.youtube.com/c/RawCoding) YouTube channel, where he explains in [Episode.21.2 Xamarin]([https](https://www.youtube.com/watch?v=McTTgj7NEf0&list=PLOeFnOV9YBa7dnrjpOG6lMpcyd7Wn7E8V&index=25&ab_channel=RawCoding))  how to configure **a Xamarin.Forms app to connect to IdentityServer4**.

 As I don't have an IPhone or MacBook in my possession, I wrote and tested the Xamarin.Forms app only with an Android Device in the Android Device Emulator.
 The code needed to connect from an IPhone you will need to write yourself.